What was the March for Nature?

 The fast-track approvals bill is at the heart of this Government’s systematic war on nature, which includes an attack on environmental protections critical to preserving fresh water, forests, oceans, and wildlife.

-The fast-track legislation would give just three Ministers the power to approve or deny development projects.
-The draft Bill is designed to grant almost unrestricted power to these Ministers to grant consents for projects they perceive to be significant.
-It is wider open to corruption; it comes at the expense of the environment; and it ignores the concerns of local communities and tangata whenua.
+The fast-track legislation would give just one minister and a hand-picked panel of ‘expert advisors’ the power to approve or deny development projects.
+The draft Bill was designed to grant almost unrestricted power to the just three Ministers to grant consent for projects they perceive to be significant.
+An update announced on 25 August means that has been reduced to just one minister and more power given to the expert panel.
+It remains wide open to corruption, comes at the expense of the environment, and ignores the concerns of local communities and tangata whenua.

 How can we stop the fast track bill?